function initPage(){ }

 Trust me, you don’t even want to get me started on allll the little technical details that factor into a wedding day.
 I’ll probably put you to sleep!

-Different couples had different sized families, wedding parties, timelines, and so on, so different decisions must be made.
+Different couples have different sized families, wedding parties, timelines, and so on, so different decisions must be made.

 Sometimes a fantastic spot is a bit of a walk away, so for the couple, it works.
 But if it’s family portrait time and we need to get great grandma to a location up hill?
 It’s just not happening.

-So while lighting and background of course matters, so do the people that I’m caring for right in front of me.
-Sometimes plans have to be tweaked to keep everyone accommodated.
+Lighting and background of course matter.
+But so do the people that I’m caring for right in front of me.
+Sometimes plans change to keep everyone accommodated.

 I’m so glad you asked!